Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 \subsubsection{Language Models}

-The pre-trained language model has become the mainstream model in recent years due to its excellent performance.
-Masked language models (MLMs) such as BERT and BoBERTa have obtained the ability to predict the masked words in the text based on the context through pre-training, which can be used for text data augmentation (as shown in Figure~\ref{Fig.paraphrasing_MLMs}).
-Moreover, this method alleviates the problem of ambiguity since MLMs consider the whole context.
+Pretrained language models have become mainstream models in recent years due to their excellent performance.
+Masked language models (MLMs) such as BERT and RoBERTa can predict masked words in text based on context, which can be used for text data augmentation (as shown in Figure~\ref{Fig.paraphrasing_MLMs}).
+Moreover, this approach alleviates the ambiguity problem since MLMs consider the whole context.

-Jiao et al.~\cite{Jiao2020TinyBERTDB[8]} use data augmentation to obtain task-specific distillation training data.
-They apply the tokenizer of BERT to tokenize words into multiple word pieces and form a candidate set for each word piece.
-Both word embeddings and masked language models are used for word replacement.
-Specifically, if a word piece is not a complete word (``est'' for example), the candidate set is made up of its K-nearest-neighbor words by Glove.
-If the word piece is a complete word, the authors replace it with [MASK] and employ BERT to predict $K$ Words to form a candidate set.
-Finally, a probability of 0.4 is used to determine whether each word piece is replaced by a random word in the candidate set.
+Wu et al.~\cite{Wu2019ConditionalBC[243]} fine-tune on pre-trained BERT to perform conditional MLM task.
+They alter the segmentation embeddings to label embeddings, which are learned corresponding to the annotated labels on labeled datasets.
+They use this fine-tuned conditional BERT to augment sentences.
+Specifically, a few words in a labeled sentence are randomly mask then filled by the conditional BERT.

-Regina et al.~\cite{Regina[40]}, Tapia-T{\'e}llez et al.~\cite{TapiaTllez2020DataAW[49]}, Lowell et al.~\cite{Lowell2020UnsupervisedDA[61]} and Palomino et al.~\cite{Palomino2020PalominoOchoaAT[51]} apply a similar method.
+Jiao et al.~\cite{Jiao2020TinyBERTDB[8]} use both word embeddings and masked language models to obtain augmented data.
+They apply the tokenizer of BERT to tokenize words into multiple word pieces.
+Each word piece is replaced with probability 0.4.
+If a word piece is not a complete word (``est'' for example), it is replaced by its K-nearest-neighbor words in the Glove embedding space.
+If the word piece is a complete word, the authors replace it with [MASK] and employ BERT to predict $K$ Words to fill in the blank.
+Regina et al.~\cite{Regina[40]}, Tapia-T{\'e}llez et al.~\cite{TapiaTllez2020DataAW[49]}, Lowell et al.~\cite{Lowell2020UnsupervisedDA[61]}, and Palomino et al.~\cite{Palomino2020PalominoOchoaAT[51]} apply methods that are similar to Jiao et al.~\cite{Jiao2020TinyBERTDB[8]}.
 They mask multiple words in a sentence and generate new sentences by filling these masks to generate more varied sentences.
 In addition, RNNs are also used for replacing the original word based on the context (\cite{kobayashi-2018-contextual[174],fadaee-etal-2017-data[183]}).

 \tipbox{ \textbf{Language Models}

 { \textbf{Advantage(s):}